rdkcentral/rdkservices/docs/api/MaintenanceManagerPlugin.md

 * `NONE` - The software upgrade process is unaffected and proceeds with the download and update.
 * `ENFORCE_OPTPOUT` - The software upgrade process pauses after discovering an update is available and sends a `System` service `onFirmwareUpdateStateChange` event with the `On Hold for opt-out` state.
 An application must give the user the option of whether or not to accept the update.
 If the user accepts the update, then the opt-out mode must be set to `BYPASS-OPTOUT`.
 * `BYPASS_OPTOUT` The software upgrade process proceeds with a download and update, as directed by the application, for this occurrence of the maintenance window (used when the user accepts the software update).
 * `IGNORE-UPDATE` -  The software upgrade process ignores any non-mandatory firmware updates, and will NOT send any notification.
 Note that in this mode, the software upgrade process still sets `ENFORCE-OPTOUT` if the update is mandatory.
 Use the `getFirmwareUpdateInfo` method from the `System` service to determine what software version is available for download and to determine if the update is consider mandatory (using the `rebootImmediately` parameter).

 ### Events

- No Events.
+No Events

 ### Parameters